 One Handed Mode

 With smartphones continually growing larger, it’s becoming more difficult to use them with one hand.
 This is why Google is implementing a One-Handed Mode for Android 12, which can be turned on from the settings.
-It will move the top of the screen down, making it that much easier to reach everything without having to reach up too far – it’s a welcome feature that many people will enjoy, whether it’s for chatting or playing casino slots for real money.
+It will move the top of the screen down, making it that much easier to reach everything without having to reach up too far – it’s a welcome feature that many people will enjoy, whether it’s for chatting or playing.

 The conventional power menu will be getting a change.
 When a person uses the power button, it will activate Google Assistant rather than bringing up options to shut down or restart.
 The menu for power options will instead be delegated to the quick menu.